cognusion/AllHandsOnDeck/README.md

   -listworkflows
     	List the workflows and exit
   -max int
-    	Specify the maximum number of concurent commands to execute. (default 15) -quiet
+    	Specify the maximum number of concurent commands to execute.
+Set to 0 to make a good guess for you (default 0) -quiet
     	Suppress most-if-not-all normal output
   -sshagent